 1. Improve forecasting

 Accurate demand forecasting helps you avoid the bullwhip effect by revealing how future customer demand will present.
-Demand identification, forecasting, and inventory optimisation are best achieved using predictive analytic software solutions that improve forecast accuracy.
+Demand identification, forecasting, and inventory optimisation are best achieved using predictive analytics software solutions that improve forecast accuracy.

 Inventory optimisation software uses data-driven insights to improve demand forecast accuracy and limit uncertainty.